 If you are interested in participating in the Masquerade, it is very important that you read and fully understand all of the rules.

-- Orientation is mandatory and takes place Saturday in the CONvergence Mainstage from 9:00am – 10:00am.
-No Exceptions, regardless of how many times you have participated in previous Masquerades.
+- Orientation is mandatory and takes place Saturday in the CONvergence Mainstage from 8:00am – 9:00am.
+No exceptions, regardless of how many times you have participated in previous Masquerades.
 If you have any difficulty with mobility whether in your costume or not, please inform us during Orientation.

-- All dialogue delivered during your presentation must be pre-recorded.
+- All dialogue delivered during your presentation must be pre-recorded or read by the Emcee.
 You will not have a microphone, and if you try to deliver lines live on stage, most of the audience will not be able to hear you.

 - Presentations are limited to 45 seconds for entries with up to 4 persons.
 Entries with more than 4 persons will be allowed up to 90 seconds.
 Any entry that needs more than 90 seconds must have special permission from the Masquerade Director.
 You are strongly encouraged to limit your performance to less than a minute.
 Time limits will be rigidly enforced, so if you have not timed your presentation, please ask for help doing so during rehearsal.